adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info "Recipegram/recipechart": A book of recipes, in which each recipe is explained by a flowchart showing the combinations from its ingredients to the final result.
+- <span class="hashtag">#info</span> "Recipegram/recipechart": A book of recipes, in which each recipe is explained by a flowchart showing the combinations from its ingredients to the final result.
   <span id="1101059631" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"